kklimexk/json-random-generator/README.md

 3. Set *SchemaType* in `Config.scala` to POJO type that you are interested in.
 4. Set *numOfRecords* in `Config.scala`.
 5. Run `Main.scala`.
 Generated json will be in **target** directory.
-6. (Optional) If you are not pleased with default generated values in json, you can always overwrite it, using *generators()* method in `Config.scala` file and run `Main.scala` again.
+6. (Optional) If you are not pleased with default generated values in json, you can always overwrite it, using *customRules* method in `Config.scala` file and run `Main.scala` again.

 ## Config